Functions may be compiled using compile, compile-file, or

 The return values are as per the proposed X3J13 cleanup “compiler-diagnostics”.
 The first value from compile-file

-is the truename of the output file, or nil
+is the truename of the output file, or nil if the file could

 not be created.
 The interpretation of the second and third values

-is described above for compile
+is described above for compile.

-These variables determine the default values for the :verbose
+These variables determine the default values for the :verbose,

-and :progress
+:print and :progress arguments to compile-file.

 its arguments as streams.
 It reads Common Lisp code from